eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 This retains the original approach of Zebra for updating the resolve state of each route in the backwalk chain, so the backwalk will continue until prefix 2.2.2.2.

-However, at the Dplane/FPM level, there is no need to refresh the recursive NHG for prefix 2.2.2.2 again, since the reachability of its NHG hasn't changed, and the recursive NHG's ID should remain unchanged.
+However, at the Dplane/FPM level, there is no need to refresh the recursive NHG for prefix 2.2.2.2 again, since the reachability of it hasn't changed, and the recursive NHG's ID should remain unchanged.

 <figure align=center>
     <img src="images/nhg_id.jpg" >